cloudcake/php-fluent/README.md

 # PHP Fluent

 Developer-experience focused string and array manipulation.
-Fluent is an extremely thin wrapper around laravel/helpers that exposes two global functions (`str()` and `arr()`) rather than the plethora of available helpers allowing use of more fluent-like syntax.
+Fluent is an extremely thin wrapper around laravel/helpers with some extras that exposes two global functions (`str()` and `arr()`) rather than the plethora of available helpers allowing use of more fluent-like syntax.